commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 # State Sync

-Module used for importing/syncing State into a commercetools project.
+Module used for importing/syncing States into a commercetools project.
 It also provides utilities for generating update actions based on the comparison of a [State](https://docs.commercetools.com/http-api-projects-states#states) against a [StateDraft](https://docs.commercetools.com/http-api-projects-states#statedraft).